AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-44851-category-with-subcategories-not-able-to-open-or-expand.md

 1. In the Adobe Commerce Admin, create a category tree with two root categories and a few subcategories for each of them.
 1. Open the mobile view/emulator or shrink the window width until the layout turns mobile.
-1. Open the main menu.
+1. Open the catalog's main menu.
 1. Try to expand the root categories.
 1. Try to open the category.